Nishtha-Priya/endee/README.md

+## HireReady – RAG-Based AI Interview Simulator

+This fork extends Endee by building a Retrieval-Augmented Generation (RAG) powered AI Interview Simulator.

+The project implementation is located inside the `hire_ready/` directory.

+See `hire_ready/README.md` for:
+- Project overview
+- System design
+- How Endee is used
+- Setup instructions

 # Endee: High-Performance Open Source Vector Database

 **Endee (nD)** is a specialized, high-performance vector database built for speed and efficiency.
 This guide covers supported platforms, dependency requirements, and detailed build instructions using both our automated installer and manual CMake configuration.